5 Ways to Improve the Order Accuracy of Your Operation

 - 85.7% to 95%: Your operation is at a competitive disadvantage and stands to gain much from improving rates.

-- Between 95% and 98%: Your accuracy rates are typical compared to competition.
-Improvements can help your operation stand out, but will yield less in terms of direct benefits.
+- Between 95% and 98%: Your accuracy rates are typical compared to the competition.
+Improvements can help your operation stand out but will yield less in terms of direct benefits.

 - Higher than 98%: Your order accuracy rates are best in class and don’t really warrant a major devotion of resources to improve.